dbt-labs/docs.getdbt.com/website/docs/docs/deploy/merge-jobs.md

 ---
 title: "Merge jobs in dbt Cloud"
 sidebar_label: "Merge jobs"
-description: "Learn how to create and set up merge jobs."
+description: "Learn how to trigger a dbt job run when a Git pull request merges."
 ---

 # Merge jobs in dbt Cloud <Lifecycle status="beta" />

-Create a job that dbt Cloud will invoke when a pull request merges in your Git repository.
+To implement a continuous development (CD) workflow in dbt Cloud, you can set up merge jobs that triggers a dbt job to run when Git pull requests are merged into production.
+This creates a seamless development experience where changes made in code will automatically update production data.

+By using CD in dbt Cloud, you can take advantage of deferral to build only the edited model and any downstream changes.
+With merge jobs, state will be updated almost instantly, always giving the most up-to-date state information in [dbt Explorer](/docs/collaborate/explore-projects).

 ## Prerequisites
 - You have a dbt Cloud account.
+- You have access to the beta release for this functionality.

 ## Set up job trigger on Git merge {#set-up-merge-jobs}